empower-ai/sql-agent/README.md

       - `bigquery.tables.getData`
       - `bigquery.tables.list`
   - For MySQL and PgSQL, a standard db connection string should be used (see the example in the `.env.example`).
+- [Optional] Setup Slack credentials:
+  - Goto https://api.slack.com/apps and select the app you just created.
+  - Slack bot token (`SLACK_BOT_TOKEN`) can be found in the "OAuth & Permissions" tab, it should start with `xoxb-` ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/slack-bot-token-screenshot.png)).
+  - Slack signing secret (`SLACK_SIGNING_SECRET`) can be found under the "Basic Information" tab, as "Signing Secret" ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/signing-secret-screenshot.png)).
+  - You need to generate a Slack app token (`SLACK_APP_TOKEN`) in the "Basic Information" tab, by clicking the "Generate Token and Scopes" button, and choose the `connections:write` scope.
+The Slack App Token should start with `xapp-` ([screenshot](https://github.com/logunify/dsensei/blob/main/docs/images/app-token-screenshot.png)).
 - [Optional] Whitelist databases and tables.
   - You might want to limit the databases / tables this tool can access, you can do so by list the databases in a comma separated string in the `DATABASES` field, and / or comma separated `dbname.tablename` list in the `TABLES` field.
 - [Optional] Provide additional context by setting `CONTEXT_FILE_PATH`to the path to a file containing content of additional context for Dsensei.
 Content in the file should be plain text sentences.
 Make a new line for each sentence.
 Eg: